Titovilal/worker-template/README.md

 A RunPod serverless endpoint for image inpainting using ComfyUI and the Juggernaut XL model.

+Note: The project includes a `ComfyUI/extra_model_paths.yaml` file configured to use `runpod-volume` as the models' location, enabling the use of RunPod network volumes for model storage.

 ## Features

 - Image inpainting using ComfyUI workflows